 After a substantial drop in 2020/21, the NHS is slowly managing to increase elective activity.
 Hospitals completed 3.3 million admitted cases and 13.2 million non-admitted cases in 2022/23, an 11.0% and 7.8% increase respectively from 2021/22.
 Despite the year-on-year increase, 2022/23 activity levels were still below the levels achieved before the pandemic, even though there have been large increases in funding and staffing.
 Hospitals completed 5.3% and 2.0% fewer admitted and non-admitted cases in 2022/23 than in 2019/20.
 The first five months of 2023/24 (to the end of August 2023) show that the gradual improvement from the worst days of the pandemic is continuing.
 The NHS completed 1.2% more non-admitted cases between April and August 2023 compared to the same months in 2019.
-There were 6.7% fewer admitted cases, but this is also roughly in line with the trend of declining numbers of admitted cases that predated the pandemic, due to a shift towards non-admitted procedures where possible.
+There were 6.7% fewer admitted cases that predated the pandemic, due to a shift towards non-admitted procedures where possible.
 While this improvement is welcome, it still leaves activity beneath where we expect it to be if the pre-pandemic trend of increasing activity had continued.